Court Runner Service

 Believe it or not, there are still many counties who haven’t yet made their records digitally available - and therefore won’t be found in our criminal records database.
 Consequently, BeenVerified lets you send a live court runner directly to the county courthouses you select, to obtain the most recent files or records within the past seven years on any individual.
-If there are criminal court records you know to exist but weren’t returned in your report, or if you just want to find out for sure whether somebody has a record, you can send a court runner to get the information you need.
+If there are criminal court records you know exist but weren’t returned in your report, or if you just want to find out for sure whether somebody has a record, you can send a court runner to obtain some of the information you need.

 There are additional costs associated with this premium service.
 Typically, a request to a county criminal court is $19.95, plus any additional court fees associated with that court.
-These secondary administrative costs are determined by each individual county, and can vary from $0.00 all the way to $50.
+These secondary administrative costs are determined by each individual county, and may vary from $0.00 all the way to $50.
 However, most fall into the $10 range.

 Once you select the county you want, our application will inform you of the price.
 Of course you will see this cost before making a final decision to move forward with your order.
 Note that BeenVerified does not mark up the county administrative cost.